Credentialed Alcohol and Substance Abuse Counselor (CASAC)

 To register online, in person, by phone, by fax or by mail, click here.
 Confirmation of your registration and classroom assignments will be mailed or emailed to you upon receipt of your registration.

-If you take a course, have attended each class, and still do not master the course work, we invite you to re-register for the same course, same level, free of charge.
+If you take a course, attend each class and do not master the course work, we invite you to re-register for the same course, same level, free of charge.
 Your registration will be accepted on a space available basis within one year of the course end date.
 Re-registration in the course is required.

 In addition, during the first hour of class the instructor will present an outline of the course, along with the course goals and objectives.
-If the student does not feel that this course will meet their expectations, then a full refund will be granted if the student presents their refund request on the first business day after the class has met.
+If the student does not feel that this course will meet their expectations, then a full refund will be granted if the student presents their refund request on the first business day after the class has met for the first time.

 Academic advisement is always available from the Division of Continuing Education.
 Contact our office at 516.323.3550 to speak with an advisor or to schedule an appointment.